nicfel/Mascot-Tutorial/README.md

 	<figcaption>Figure 8: Check if the posterior converged.</figcaption>
 </figure>

-Next, we can have a look at the inferred effective population sizes.
+We can have a look at the marginal posterior distributions for the effective population sizes.
 New York is inferred to have the largest effective population size before Hong Kong and New Zealand.
-This tells us that two lineages that are in the New Zealand are expected to coalesce quicker than two lineages in Hong Kong or New York.
+This tells us that two lineages that are in New Zealand are expected to coalesce quicker than two lineages in Hong Kong or New York.

 <figure>
 	<a id="fig:example1"></a>